claytonjwong/imperfectionist/README.md

         * Focus on what you control, the process, *not* the results

 ### Examples
-* NAVY SEAL's
+#### NAVY SEAL's
-    * no matter how hard it gets and how bleak it looks, the best move is to determine and execute the next step
+* No matter how hard it gets and how bleak it looks, the best move is to determine and execute the next step
-    * difficult processes become easier with "one step at a time" thinking;
+* Difficult processes become easier with "one step at a time" thinking;
 they are made nearly impossible by looking ahead
-        * start the process and see what happens
+    * Start the process and see what happens
-        * focus on the process
+    * Focus on the process

-### Solutions
+## Solutions
 * Change what I care about and focus my mind upon
     * Focus on process *not* results
         * Small, consistent, incremental steps